 Shaw Industries will share meaningful contributions that embraced the circular economy based on the Cradle to Cradle building blocks.
 They will discuss how these principles built an ethical framework that enriched their corporate culture, positively impacted their community and continues to nurture idea incubators that benefit the environment.
 This presentation will also discuss Shaw’s continued commitment and investment to initiatives that support integrative processes, critical connections for regenerative design and the fundamental drive to succeed in positive material flows.

-LEED for Existing Buildings Version 4 and the LEED Dynamic Plaque (30 minutes)
+LEED for Existing Buildings Version 4 and the Arc Performance Score – Case Studies (30 minutes)

 LEED for Existing Buildings (LEED-EB), the rating system that focuses on operations and maintenance, has a new iteration: version 4.
 All projects which did not register for certification (or recertification) prior to October 31, 2016 will need to use this version rather than the older version 2009.
 For those who were accustomed to version 2009, there will be an adjustment.

-As well, the U.S. Green Building Council has created a new, alternative certification pathway known as the LEED Dynamic Plaque (or Arc Performance Score).
+As well, the U.S. Green Building Council has created a new, alternative certification pathway known as the Arc Performance Score (formerly known as the LEED Dynamic Plaque).
 This alternative to “traditional” LEED-EB certification should require less application time and effort – there is an emphasis on simple, key performance indicators rather than extensive tracking and documentation.
 Proponents applaud the tool for allowing a building to continuously benchmark its performance and provide frequent feedback to engage occupants.
 In fact, the opinions of a building’s occupants play an important role in determining the project’s score, which is updated annually.
 However, being “dynamic” may not be for everyone, in an industry accustomed to a more predictable or static LEED certification level.

 This session will share challenges and lessons learned from real projects to compare and contrast the two certification paths.
 To encourage interaction, participants will be asked to divide into small groups and prepare an “elevator pitch” for one program or the other.